phiroict/kafka-packer-terraform-aws/README.md

 In order to create the AMI using this packer template you need to provide a few options.
-Set the two environment vars to have the aws access and secret keys (And do not submit these to git, duh)
+Set the two environment vars to have the aws access and secret keys (And do not submit these to git, duh) Also replace the AWS_REGION by the AWS [region](https://docs.aws.amazon.com/general/latest/gr/rande.html) you want to deploy to.
 ```
 Usage:
   packer build \